sumandas0/k8s-cluster-agent/README.md

 - `/healthz` - Liveness probe
 - `/readyz` - Readiness probe

+### Logging

+The agent uses structured logging with slog.
+All requests are logged with:
+- Request ID for tracing
+- Response time
+- Status code
+- Error details (if any)

 ### Metrics

-The agent logs all requests with duration and status code.
-In production, these can be scraped for monitoring.
+In production, logs can be parsed and aggregated for monitoring request latency, error rates, and resource usage patterns.

 ## Contributing